Exclusive: Mexican state pension fund spent millions on failing builder - sources

 Tapen Sinha, a professor at Mexico’s ITAM University who specializes in risk management and pension funds, said funds should avoid such volatile stocks right off the bat.

-“It’s not for no reason something drops 50 percent,” he said.
-“There should be alarm bells (going) off in risk management inside PensionIssste.”
+“It’s not for no reason something drops 50 percent,” he said.“There should be alarm bells (going) off in risk management inside PensionIssste.”

 Pensions regulator Consar examined the purchases, its president, Carlos Ramirez, said, adding that the deal complied with existing rules.